-How to Leverage CPS Energy’s Calculator with Solar Estimates
+How To Leverage CPS Energy’s Calculator With Solar Estimates

 Last Updated on

 CPS has an energy cost calculator that gives an estimate of how much electricity would cost through this utility.
-The tool allows customers to determine how much their bill is going to be so they can financially prepare for payments.
+The tool allows customers to determine how much their bill is going to be, so they can financially prepare for payments.

-This calculator determines the minimum cost of electricity through CPS, but it doesn’t provide all the factors that go into an electricity bill.
+This calculator determines the minimum cost of electricity through CPS, but it doesn’t cover all the factors that go into an electricity bill.
 Knowing all the factors that go into an electricity bill gives homeowners with CPS Energy as their main utility a more accurate picture of how much solar can save them.

 There are several energy savings calculators on the market for San Antonio homeowners.
 Each one has different programming and scope of interest.